Using Accelerated Life Testing to Assess Warranty Risk

 - How to Plan an Accelerated Life Test: Some Practical Guidelines (The ASQC Basic References in Quality Control ; V. 10), William Q. Meeker, Gerald J. Hahn

-- Quanterion Automated Reliability Toolkit (QuART).
-Available for free download
+- Quanterion Automated Reliability Toolkit (QuART) has demo versions available for free download